 If you’re preparing for joint replacement surgery or another elective or scheduled surgical procedure, take a look at this checklist, prepared by Calvert County Nursing Center's senior wellness experts.
-If you have additional questions or to learn more about our services, please contact Robyn Simpkins or fill out the Contact Form below.
+If you have additional questions or to learn more about our services, please fill out the Contact Form below.

 - Ask questions.
 Schedule a call or appointment with your surgeon or physician to get their specific advice.
 Ask them about potential complications that may occur, recovery time, any contraindications to the surgery or post-surgery restrictions and limitations.
 They may adjust your current medications, prescribe exercises or make dietary recommendations.